 Full transparency: if you don’t respond to someone within 2.5 seconds, your online client will be okay.
 It’s good to set boundaries with people, as well as be transparent about expectations.

 Remember, you have a life, too.
 Family.
 Friends.
 Hobbies.
 Rest days.
-And on top of that, if you are a talented in person coach who works 8-10 hours a day in a performance facility with clanking barbells and no air conditioning, yeah, screw that.
-Get the hell to bed.
-People can wait.
+And on top of that, if you are a talented in person coach who works 8-10 hours a day in a performance facility with clanking barbells and no air conditioning, yeah, get to bed.

 Honestly, if I were an online client, I’d be concerned if my online coach wasn’t busy with their in person coaching, and I’d be weirded out if they were constantly getting back to me like a desperate, little puppy.